What Is Art? The Definition of Art Analyzed

 Understand Art

 Understanding art involves engaging with it on a personal and reflective level.
 However, art is not always as accessible and responsive as we might want it to be.
 Sometimes, no matter how hard we try to understand an artwork, it means nothing to us.
-The following principles could be helpful in understanding art.
+The following principles will help to understand art better.

-All in all, we should trust our instincts and embrace the idea that there are multiple valid ways to understand and appreciate art.
+We should trust our instincts and understand that there are multiple valid ways to understand and appreciate art.

 Why Is Art Important?

-The importance of art, whether as a process or a result of this process, cannot be exaggerated.
+The importance of art, whether as a process or a result of this process, can’t be exaggerated.
 It is a universal and welcoming medium between each of us.
-The realms of this medium touch and effect, or rather ennoble, different facets of society, including culture, aesthetics, education, communication, and even politics.
+The realms of this medium touch and effect, or rather ennoble, different facets of society.
+They include culture, aesthetics, education, communication, and even politics.
 Let’s get more specific.

 Art strengthens our connection with nature, with non-materialistic, genuine, and true matters making us better people.
 What would the world be without art?
-All grey and dull.
+All gray and dull.

-Trying to answer the unanswerable questions is diverting and rewarding in some way.
+So, what is art?..
+A painting, a sculpture?
+Or… a shirt with a coffee stain on it?
+A leaf touched by a wind gust?
+A smoking cigarette held between two fingers?
+Trying to answer unanswerable questions is diverting and rewarding in some way.
 The question “What is art?” seems the one.
-While there’s no clear and direct explanation of art, we still reflect on it and discuss it, and these efforts certainly bring us toward the answer.
+There’s no single, universally adopted definition of art.
+We still reflect on it.
+We discuss it.
+These efforts certainly bring us toward the answer.

 Leave a comment